Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/PostPP/Fullpos.md

  * Increase the MBX_SIZE if you run out of MPI buffer space.
  * Increase number of cores if you run out of memory.
  * Make sure NFPROMA and NFPROMA_DEP are small and equal to NPROMA.
- * Set NSTRIN# NSTROUTNPROC in nampar0 if one of the above mentioned doesn't help.
+ * Set NSTRIN=NSTROUT=NPROC in nampar0 if one of the above mentioned doesn't help.

 ----